andrewfstratton/quando/README.md

 Quando can currently be installed:

 - On PC (windows tested) as a local server - please [see these instructions](./docs/install_local.md).
 You should only need to do this once.
-- (NYI) Cloud - this installation will not include control of (PC) keyboard, mouse, or access to connected (USB) devices.
+- (NYI) Cloud - this installation will not include local PC control keyboard/mouse, or access to connected (USB) devices.

 # Running Quando